SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

     given, green denotes that the desired test result was achieved at the 5% confidence level.
 An outcome in yellow means that the relevant test statistics can be accepted at the 1% level.
-An outcome in red denotes that the test statistic was rejected.
+An outcome in red denotes that the hypothesis of the desired outcome was rejected.

 	{: .text-center.image-wrapper}

 	![Text](/assets/img/user-guide/UG_PCA_image31.jpg)